 Caption: Rare disease patient advocacy groups come in all shapes and sizes, supporting patients of many rare diseases at various levels – national or global.

-The patient-focused nature of the rare disease space makes working with PAGs a necessity, not an option.
+The patient-focused nature of the rare disease space makes working with patient advocacy groups a necessity, not an option.
 While many companies may know the value that comes from PAG collaboration, they may not know how to go about having these conversations and develop a successful strategy.
 Companies should first thoroughly understand the various roles PAGs play in crafting an effective strategy and engage with these communities.
 Companies can take the knowledge they gain from these conversations to raise awareness, improve quality of life, and positively transform the treatment landscape for rare diseases.
 PAGs can support rare disease companies…

 - …as Patient Advocates

-It’s in the name: PAGs are there first and foremost to be advocates for patients.
+It’s in the name: Patient Advocacy Groups, or PAGs, are there first and foremost to be advocates for patients.
 PAGs are very close to the patient journey and have a unique perspective on it, including unmet needs and ongoing challenges.
 These organizations support patients and caregivers in seeking out treatment centers, navigating complicated access pathways, and obtaining financial assistance.
 PAGs are direct advocates, often lobbying in the public domain and influencing regulators to improve patient access.
 Biotech companies should invest in long term collaborations with PAGs to create an open dialogue about how to successfully engage with patients, such as marketing tactics or educational tools.
 These conversations may unearth existing challenges or unmet needs for patients that companies can capitalize on and use to differentiate themselves.
 Insight into patient unmet needs also provides perspective on what types of services and support patients require, and new product or support offerings can be directly informed by these conversations and custom-designed to meet patient needs.
 Feedback on existing support services and disease challenges can help companies also refine their customer-facing strategies.